 - Walk or bike within the canal ring for back-to-back shows.

-- GVB trams/metro/buses connect farther venues; free ferries from behind Central Station zip you to Amsterdam-Noord (EYE/Tolhuistuin area).
+- GVB trams, metro and buses connect farther venues; free ferries from behind Central Station whisk you to Amsterdam-Noord (the EYE/Tolhuistuin area).
 (I amsterdam)

 Where the music happens (and why it matters)

-- On the water: Floating stages and harbor quays embody the Water theme.
+- On the water: floating stages and harbor quays embody the festival’s “Flow” theme.

-- Historic & monumental: Westerkerk, canal houses, and major museums (Royal Palace, ARTIS Planetarium, Fabrique des Lumières) become intimate halls.
+- Historic & monumental: the Rijksmuseum (new in 2026), Westerkerk, canal houses and major museums such as the Royal Palace and ARTIS Planetarium become intimate halls.

-- Modern & unexpected: Rooftops (NEMO), design gems, even working spaces, and ferries.
+- Modern & unexpected: rooftops (NEMO), tucked-away hofjes in the Jordaan, design gems and even working spaces and ferries.

 This city-as-stage approach is the Grachtenfestival’s magic trick — music + architecture + place.